 FISTS and CW OPS member.
 For me, the pleasure is in the QSO not the speed of the CW.
+I'm not really fast...about 25 wpm max.
+When a station comes back at 35 - 40 wpm and I'm calling CQ at 18 - 20 wpm , I guarantee I'm going to ignore the call.
+A QSO should be relaxing and enjoyable not work.
+I will absolutely always adjust my speed down to chat with a slower op.
 Really enjoy a good CW ragchew.
 Got into ham radio for the CW and never lost my interest in it.
-I don't log the 599/73 "quick hits.
+I DO NOT log the 599/73 "quick hits".
 When I start getting a run of 599 / 73...I close down and go topside.
-98% CW from here and only "barefoot" operation.
-Only SSB ops are for maritime mobile nets and keeping in touch with old friends.
+Only "barefoot" operation from here and 95% CW.

 If you're an animal lover (especially dogs) , you're good with me.
-We recently adopted a greyhound rescue.
-Hopefully the last few years of his life will be better than the first few.
-He's a great dog....a 45 mph couch potato and gentle as a lamb.
-Just has to get used to colder weather as he's from Florida originally and he doesn't have an ounce of fat on him.
+We've adopted a greyhound rescue.
+He's a great dog....a 45 mph "couch potato" and gentle as a lamb.
 Only dog in this community that has a full plaid coat to keep him warm in the winter.
-He was pretty "rough" when he got off the plane (his last race was April 14/2014) but my XYL (VO1KD) gave him the TLC that only she can give and now he's shining like a new dime as you can see from the photo.
+He was pretty "rough" when he got off the plane but my XYL (VO1KD) gave him the TLC that only she can give and now he's shining like a new dime as you can see from the photo.
 Many thanks and kudos to the greyhound rescue association of Newfoundland for the fine work they do with these former racers !

 Hope to hear you on the air.